Hexagram 22賁Grace

 — Legge (1882)

 Line 1 is the yang at the bottom of the lower trigram of fire and the entry-level statement of the whole hexagram.
-The actor adorns the feet — the position closest to the ground, the part of the body that does the actual work of movement — and refuses the carriage.
+You adorn the feet — the position closest to the ground, the part of the body that does the actual work of movement — and refuse the carriage.
 The image is precise.
 Adornment at this position is honest: it dresses what is doing the substantive labour, not what is being seen.
 Refusing the carriage is the corresponding ethical instruction.
-The actor would be entitled to ride; the actor chooses to walk; the choice is the adornment.
+You would be entitled to ride; you choose to walk; the choice is the adornment.

-In a decision context this is the line for the founder who insists on continuing to do the work that the role technically no longer requires.
-The early hire who still answers customer email; the executive who flies coach to the customer site; the writer who still drafts longhand even after the agency exists.
-Line 1 names the cheapest moment to set the relationship between form and substance for the rest of the project.
+In a decision context this is the line for the senior figure who insists on continuing to do the work the role technically no longer requires.
+The chef who still works the line at dinner service; the professor who still teaches the first-year seminar; the surgeon who still takes a share of night call; the writer who still drafts longhand even after the assistants arrive.
+Line 1 names the cheapest moment to set the relationship between form and substance for the rest of the work.
 The choice to walk on foot is not asceticism for its own sake.
 It is the discipline of grounding the form in the work it ornaments, before the carriage habit makes the form unreadable.

 賁其須。